Anaïs fell into it when she was little. Even if she first tried to work...

 Bordeaux, Saint-Emilion grand cru

 In the Médoc Peninsula, between the ocean and the estuary, the Roland Vineyards flourish in three appellations.
-Our vines in AOC Médoc are located around several villages with the singing names of the South-West: Civrac, Saint-Yzans, Blaignan, Saint-Christoly.
-The spreading of the vines on these clayey-limestone and sandy plains gives our wine a richness and a complete richness.Lire plus Learn more
+Our vines in AOC Médoc are located around several villages with the names of the villages that have been sung...Lire plus Learn more

 In the Médoc Peninsula, between the ocean and the estuary, the Roland Vineyards flourish in three appellations.
 Our vines in AOC Médoc are located around several villages with the singing names of the South-West: Civrac, Saint-Yzans, Blaignan, Saint-Christoly.
 The spreading of the vines on these clayey-limestone and sandy plains gives our wine a richness and complexity of aromas.
 Our AOC Haut-Médoc wines come from the vineyards located behind our château, Beyzac, and near a medieval abbey in Vertheuil.
 The region's important wine-growing history testifies to the quality and richness of the soil, where it is not uncommon to still find remains of Gallo-Roman buildings once located on this site.
 The vines of the prestigious Saint-Estèphe appellation have the particularity of being located on the gravelly slopes that plunge into the estuary and benefit from ideal sunshine.

 Château Beyzac is a mysterious place rich in history.
 During the revolution, the "fanatics" and "nobles" were locked up there on the orders of the Revolutionary Security Council of Lesparre.
 A poet from Bordeaux, Romain Dupérier de Larsan, will walk in the Médoc to Château Beyzac to free his mother.
 He wrote his exploit in his poem "Les Verroux Révolutionnaires".